 And while you’re here, rent a BikiBike and do a ride through Kaka’ako.
 This Honolulu neighborhood is home to POW!
 WOW!
 Hawaii.

 The art project gathers graffiti and mural artists to paint glorious murals over the sides of the warehouses and buildings that make up this growing little spot.
 The murals change yearly, so there’s always something fresh to look at!

-Hurry!
-Share Your Photos Of The Best Photoshoot Locations in Oahu
+Share Your Photos of the Best Photoshoot Locations in Oahu!

 Even though I’ve lived in Hawaii for the past 10 years, my list of the best photoshoot locations in Oahu grows pretty frequently.
 Did I miss your favorite spot?